Go Back Up

 Personalized health benefits allow employees to use their benefits on the medical expenses that matter most to them.
 This allows them to address their individual needs, which can differ based on gender, sexual orientation, race and ethnicity, location, and age.

 One of the best ways to provide a personalized health benefit is with a health reimbursement arrangement (HRA).
 An HRA allows you to reimburse your employees for their qualifying medical expenses such as insurance premiums and out-of-pocket healthcare costs.
+You set a monthly allowance for your employees.
+They then purchase the health insurance plans that work best for their needs.

-Three of the most popular types of HRAs are:
+Two of the most popular types of HRAs are:

-Because HRAs are tax-free, they come with regulations that limit which expenses are eligible for reimbursement.
-This may not work for every employee’s needs.
+Since HRAs are tax-free, they come with regulations that limit which expenses are eligible for reimbursement.
+This may not work for every employee's needs.
 An alternative to an HRA is a taxable health stipend.

 Health employee stipends work similarly to HRAs but have fewer restrictions on which medical expenses employees can buy with their allowances.
 This makes them an excellent option for organizations with 1099 contractors, international employees, and workers who receive advance premium tax credits (APTC).
+But, stipends are taxable.
+They also don’t meet ACA requirements for applicable large employers (ALEs).

 2. Holistic wellness programs